conduktor/conduktor-docs/docs/platform/get-started/installation/hardware.md

  - Set up an [external PostgreSQL (13+) database](../configuration/database.md) with appropriate backup policy.
     - This is used to store data relating to your Conduktor deployment; such as your users, permissions, tags and configurations.
+    - Note we recommend configuring your PostgreSQL database for [high-availability](#database-connection-fail-over).
  - Setup [block storage](../configuration/env-variables.md#monitoring-properties) (S3, GCS, Azure, Swift) to store metrics data required for Monitoring.
  - Meet the [hardware requirements](#hardware-requirements) so that Conduktor has sufficient resources to run without issue.